BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Santa Marta if I want to avoid the biggest crowds but still enjoy great weather?
+When is the absolute best time to visit Santa Marta to enjoy the beaches and avoid the biggest crowds?

-Beyond the usual Tayrona and Minca, are there any lesser-known natural escapes near Santa Marta that are worth a day trip?
+Beyond the famous Tayrona National Park, what are some lesser-known natural wonders near Santa Marta that are worth the trip?

 How many days do you need in Santa Marta, Colombia?